 - Highlight the most successful content on your channel

-13) Use Patreon with YouTube
+13. Use Patreon with YouTube

-One YouTube channel, The East Fam, features Shawn Johnson, a former Olympic gymnast, and offers tiers of Patreon memberships that range from just $2/month for ad-free videos, all the way to $100/month which includes personalized merchandise, as well as a credit as a producer.
+One YouTube channel, The East Fam, features Shawn Johnson, a former Olympic gymnast, and offers tiers of Patreon memberships that range from just $2/month for ad-free videos, all the way to $100/month, which includes personalized merchandise, as well as a credit as a producer.

-William “Suede” DuFresneis is another example of a YouTube creator who is making a healthy income from his subscribers through this platform.
+William “Suede” DuFresneis is another example of YouTube video creators making a healthy income from their subscribers through this platform.

 The secret to success on Patreon is to keep your audience motivated.
 The emphasis on this platform is on the community, and Suede keeps his viewers coming back for more by producing consistent quality and using his personality and good communication to persuade viewers to purchase his products.